Tour de France 2014 – Countdown

 From there, I will descend towards Saint-Jean-de-Maurienne and then turn towards Saint-Michelle-de-Maurienne for the Télégraphe / Galibier – with around 110 kilometers and some 3,300 altimeters, again something to look forward to.

-After graduating as “Cinglé“, we will transfer to Barcelonnette for some more.
+After graduating as “Cinglé“, more about that here, we will transfer to Barcelonnette for some more.

-Originally planned back in 2010, I will finally get another certificate to prove my insanity: the Brevet de 7 Cols de l’Ubaye.
+Originally planned back in 2010, I will finally get another certificate of insanity: the Brevet de 7 Cols de l’Ubaye.

 The Bonette can be combined with the Lombarde, which means that I can climb the Bonette from the other side when returning.